tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * What is a trading signal?

-  **Answer:** A trading signal is the point at which a technical indicator, such as the crossover of two moving averages (short MA and long MA), suggests an opportunity for action--namely whether an individual trader or algorithmic trading program should issue a buy or sell order for a security (such as a stock) at that point in time.
+  **Answer:** A trading signal is the point at which a technical indicator, such as the crossover of two moving averages (short MA and long MA), suggests an opportunity for action; namely, whether an individual trader or algorithmic trading program should issue a buy or sell order for a security (such as a stock) at that point in time.

 * What is backtesting?